awsdocs/amazon-api-gateway-developer-guide/doc_source/models-mappings.md

 }
 ```

-The `definitions` section contains the schema definition of the `Bin` item that is referenced in the `bins` array with `"ref": "#/definitions/Bin"`\.
+The `definitions` section contains the schema definition of the `Bin` item that is referenced in the `bins` array with `"$ref": "#/definitions/Bin"`\.
 Using reusable definitions this way makes your model definition easier to read\.

  In addition, you can also reference another model schema defined in an external model file by setting that model's URL as the value of the `$ref` property: `"$ref": "https://apigateway.amazonaws.com/restapis/{restapi_id}/models/{model_name}"`\.
 For example, supposed you have the following full\-fledged model named `Bin` created under an API with an identifier of `fugvjdxtri`: